Kitsap County profile

 The Local Employment Dynamics (LED) database, a joint project of state employment departments and the U.S. Census Bureau, matches state employment data with federal administrative data.
 Among the products is industry employment by age and gender.
 All workers covered by state unemployment insurance data are included; federal workers and non-covered workers, such as the self-employed, are not.
 Data are presented by place of work, not place of residence.

-Industry employment by age in 2017 shows younger workers ages 14 to 24 dominating employment in the accommodation and food services industry and also having strong participation in retail trade.
+Industry employment by age in 2018 shows younger workers ages 14 to 24 dominating employment in the accommodation and food services industry and also having strong participation in retail trade.
 They are minimally represented in public sector jobs, mining, utilities or private sector educational services jobs.
-Workers age 55 and over are evenly represented in all sectors with the exception of accommodation and food services and construction.
+Workers age 55 and over are evenly represented in all sectors except for accommodation and food services and construction.
 Their numbers are most concentrated in utilities, educational services, healthcare and social assistance and management.